horizontalsystems/blockchain-crypto-guides/token_guides/ethereum.md

 >
 > Whereas, a decentralized app (DApp) uses a distributed structure to protect against those issues.
 Once the DApp published on the blockchain, and the service goes live, no single entity can make sweeping changes.
 >
-> Not even the author of the contract can censor users from interacting with it.
-Unless the creator deliberately adds means to do so.
+> Not even the author of the DApp can censor users from interacting with it unless the author deliberately adds means to do so.
 When such means are in place people can easily spot them as well.

 At this point in time, there are thousands of DApps residing on Ethereum blockchain.
-Usually, DApps have some kind of token (unit of something) coded into its business logic as a means of measuring the value of something in the service the DApp aims to provide.
+Usually, DApps have some kind of token (unit of something) coded into its business logic as a means of measuring something in the service the DApp aims to provide.

-For instance, if a smart contract is built for organization management a token can be used to identify the voting power or even a revenue share.
+For instance, in a smart contract that is built for organization management a token can be used to grant members voting power or allocate profit share.

-Tokens belonging to popular DApps usually become tradable on public cryptocurrency exchanges.
+Tokens belonging to popular DApps are usually tradable on public [cryptocurrency exchanges](/fundamentals/6-buying-cryptocurrency-basics.md).
 In that regard, these tokens are just like stocks that can rise and fall in value depending on the nature of the DApps, and the market demand for it.

-Below we explore some real Ethereum DApps which managed to grow to a large service and currently valued in the range of hundreds of millions USD.

 Most of the DApps built on Ethereum are financial services and often referred to as Decentralized Finance services.

+Listed below are some real Ethereum DApps which managed to grow substantially and currently valued in the range of hundreds of millions USD.

 ### MakerDAO

 MakerDAO is a decentralized autonomous organization that functions entirely on Ethereum blockchain.
-With about half a billion USD under its control MakerDAO is an ideal example for a type of financial services that can be built on Ethereum blockchain.
+With about half a billion USD under its control MakerDAO is an ideal example for a type of financial service that can be built on Ethereum.

-It is governed and owned by those in possession of special MKR tokens.
-Anyone can purchase the MKR token from someone else on cryptocurrency exchanges.
+It is governed and owned by those in possession of special MKR token which can be purchased from someone on cryptocurrency exchange.

-MakerDAO is a lending facility that gives out loans in exchange for fees.
-The fees for loans have to be paid in MKR tokens which increases the value for MKR token holders.
+MakerDAO is a lending facility that gives out cryptocurrency loans in exchange for a fee.
+The fee for each loans have to be paid in MKR tokens driving the value for MKR token holders.

-The DAI is a stablecoin, pegged 1:1 to the US dollar, and the currency of the loans given by MakerDAO.
-Anyone can take out a loan in DAI from the MakerDAO smart contract.
+The DAI stablecoin, pegged 1:1 to the US dollar, is the currency of the loans given by MakerDAO.
+Anyone can take out a DAI denominated loan from the MakerDAO smart contract.

 ### 0x Protocol

-There are many organizations launching all kinds of tokens on Ethereum blockchain.

-Just like the MakerDAO, many of those tokens represent value and are traded on cryptocurrency exchanges.
+There are many tokens belonging to all kinds of DApps on Ethereum blockchain.
+Just like the MakerDAO's MKR token, many of those tokens represent value and are traded on cryptocurrency exchanges.

-0x protocol is a set of smart contracts on Ethereum which enables exchanging these tokens in a decentralized manner.
+0x protocol is a set of smart contracts on Ethereum which enables users to exchange Ethereum-based tokens.

 ZRX is the native token for the 0x Protocol and plays a key role in exchanging tokens represented by different smart contracts.
-Moreover, holding ZRX token enables users to vote on improvements to 0x Protocol.
+Moreover, holding ZRX tokens allows users to vote on improvements to 0x Protocol.

 ### Exchange Tokens

-Several multi-billion dollar cryptocurrency exchanges provide a token that’s controlled by a smart contract on Ethereum.
+Several multi-billion dollar cryptocurrency exchanges launched an Ethereum-based token to compliment services offered by an exchange.

-For the most part, these exchange tokens reduce transaction fees on the host exchange, offering users the chance to pay vastly reduced fees.
-The prominent examples of such tokens are Binance Coin (BNB) and Huobi Token (HT).
+Among other things, holders of these tokens pay vastly reduced exchange fees.
+Binance Coin (BNB) and Huobi Token (HT) are good examples of such tokens.

-Having those tokens on a blockchain adds transparency to the issuance as well as provides means for the exchanges to raise funds.
+Having those tokens on a blockchain adds transparency to the issuance as well as provides means for the exchanges to raise funds and incentivize user activity.

 ### Stablecoins

 There are a number of smart contracts on Ethereum representing stablecoins.
 Stablecoins are tokens that pegged to the value of something (usually USD) and generally 1 to 1 backed by liquid reserves.
 The biggest such stablecoin is Tether (USDT).

-Tether often used by cryptocurrency users for quick swapping their holdings to USD at a 1:1 ratio.
+Tether often used by cryptocurrency users for quick swapping their holdings to USD equivalent at a 1:1 ratio.
 USDC is another such stablecoin run by a different organization.

 Both organizations utilize Ethereum blockchain to manage a public token representing value.